Spelkington/spelkington.github.io/content/notes/scratch/press-f-to-commit.md

   - visualizations
 draft: false
 ---
-A coworker of mine was called in over the weekend for some emergency work.
+A friend of mine - who is one of the most consistent people I know - was called in over the weekend for an emergency patch deployment at work.

-The weekday streak is over; long live the weekday streak
+The weekday streak is over; long live the weekday streak!

 ![[Pasted image 20240228202918.png]]